RowanG1/PropertyInspect/README.md

 to generate the mock file for the specified classes.
 When importing this mock file in your tests, sometimes auto-import does not work, so manual import is needed.
 Eg.
 `import 'listing_widget_test.mocks.dart'`;

+#### Improvements that could be made:
+1) For loading/error logic in controllers, this could be placed at the repository level.
+2) Avoid use cases where there is no logic.
+If there are only a few use cases, use a mix of repo and use case dependencies for controllers.
+While not a strict adherence to clean architecture, for a smaller application like this, it could be more practical.
+   Eg:
+   `
+   class MyController {
+   MyController(this._repo1, this._useCase1);
+   }
+   `

+3) Resolve issue where upon selecting a checkbox in the registration forms, the keyboard opens.

 #### Original App Plan
 See `UserFlow.txt` for plan of app.